AleoNet/snarkOS/rpc/documentation/public_endpoints/getnetworkgraph.md

-Returns the network graph crawled by this node (if it is a bootnode).
+Returns the network graph crawled by this node (if it is a crawler).

 ### Arguments